StephenHoraitis/SAFE-RAP-IIT/index.md

 ## Skills:

 Currently, whilst I have to an extent, the skills in terms of my ability to communicate, discipline, teamwork, perseverance, and problem solving, I still lack significantly in these areas.
 Furthermore, I am completely new to learning the tools required within this field.
 The closest I have come to learning how to work with anything technology related was in my year 10 programming class, in which we were briefly taught how to use the program “Scratch”.
-Therefore, I recognise that I have no usuable skills in technology at this time, but I’m here to learn!
+Therefore, I recognise that I have no usable skills in technology at this time, but I’m here to learn!

 ## Skills Required: